kubewarden/docs/src/contribution-guide/suggesting-an-improvement.md

 - Detail the specific impact the issue has on users.
 - Delimiting the scope of the issue.
 If the scope is larger, we'd request you to break it down to smaller tasks within an issue.
 For example, "Creating a Contribution guide" is very widely scoped since there would be multiple tasks associated with the issue.
 However, "Fixing grammatical error on the Quickstart page" is a more narrowly scoped issue that would, potentially, require only a single pull request.
 - Crosscheck existing issues to avoid duplicate work.
-- There is a fair chance that you're opening an issue with reference to another pull request or existing issue.
-Ensure you reference it in the issue you're opening to provide context for contributors who may want to work on it.
+- Check for an existing pull request or issue as there is a fair chance that you're opening an issue that has been referenced before.
+Ensure you reference the existing issue or pull request within the issue you're opening to provide context for contributors who may want to work on it.